Image: Oleksandra Naumenko/123rf.com

 #1 You're not eating right

 The food you're eating doesn't just affect your waistline, it affects your complexion too.
-The face-friendly foods you should be including in your diet are:
+Excessive salt and alcohol dehydrate your skin.
+The complexion-friendly foods you should be including in your diet are:

-- Antioxidants (green tea, fresh fruits and leafy greens)
+- Antioxidants help protect against free radicals and pollutants (green tea, fresh fruits and leafy greens)

-- Omega-3 fatty aicds (oily fish like salmon, mackerel and tuna, as well as walnuts, flax seeds, chia seeds and eggs)
+- Omega-3 fatty acids (oily fish like salmon, mackerel and tuna, as well as walnuts, flax seeds, chia seeds and eggs)

 - Healthy fats (avocados, nuts and seeds)